zhangmozhi/retrofit_clwe/README.md

-# Retrofitting Cross-Lingual Word Embeddings (CLWE) to Dictionaries
+# Retrofitting Cross-Lingual Word Embeddings to Dictionaries

 This repository contains code to reproduce results from our ACL 2020 paper: